-Before the vehicle was delivered from the factory it was subjected to a very thorough inspection.
+Before the vehicle was delivered from the factory it was subjected to a very through inspection.
 Your dealer, in his turn, carried out a further delivery inspection in accordance with the specifications of the Volvo Factory.
-In addition to this there is the free service inspection after 2500 km (1500 miles).
-The oil in the gearbox and final drive should be changed after the first 5000 km (3000 miles).
-Servicing of the vehicle should thereafter follow the routine of the service book which is based on a system with a service inspection after every 10 000 km (6000 miles).
+In addition to this there is the service inspection after 2500 km (1500 miles) when the oil in the engine, gearbox and final drive are changed.
+Servicing of the vehicle should thereafter follow the routine in the service book which is based on a service inspection after every 10.000 km (6000 miles).
 The simplest way to provide the vehicle with the servicing it requires is to have all the servicing done by a Volvo workshop.
 You will then have the work specified in the service book carried out in accordance with recommended prices and the workshop stamp in the service book will show when the vehicle was serviced.

-When the car was being designed, particular attention was given to the "safety details" (e.g. front end, brakes and steering).
+When the car was being designed particular attention was given to the "safety details" (e.g. front end, brakes and steering).
 They are calculated to withstand the severest stresses with a wide safety margin.
 However, if you use your car for hard driving, you should take the precaution of checking these parts during the useful lifetime of the car, for instance, when front-end components are being reconditioned.